Add login roles to PostgreSQL

 GRANT USAGE ON SCHEMA geodata TO viewers;

-6. If you are creating these logins for a geodatabase, and if you altered the sde schema privileges so that public does not have usage on it, grant usage on the sde schema to the editors and viewers groups.
+6. If you are creating these logins for a geodatabase, and if you altered the sde schema privileges so that the public group does not have usage on it, grant usage on the sde schema to the editors and viewers groups.

 GRANT USAGE ON SCHEMA sde TO editors;